Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

 \subsubsection{Results on Hallucination Mitigation}

-The hallucination phenomenon is significantly reduced in models optimized with HA-DPO.
+The phenomenon of hallucination is significantly reduced in models optimized with HA-DPO.
 We analyze this from both POPE and SHR perspectives.

 \textbf{POPE.} The results of the POPE experiment are shown in Table~\ref{tab:table_3}.
-As can be seen, the hallucination phenomenon of MiniGPT-4, after optimization with HA-DPO, is significantly reduced.
-The Accuracy metrics on the Random, Popular, and Adversarial sets improved by $34.5\%$, $25.2\%$, and $21.0\%$, respectively, and F1-Score improved by $17.7\%$, $9.7\%$, and $7.1\%$, respectively.
-InstructBLIP, due to the diversity of data in the supervised fine-tuning phase, has the least hallucination.
-After fine-tuning with HA-DPO, the performance of this model is further improved, reaching a new SOTA result of $89.6\%,$ higher than LRV's $86.0\%$ and LLaVA-RLHF's $85.2\%$.
-Notably, LRV used $400,000$ training data, while our hallucination elimination only used $2,000$ images and corresponding $6,000$ pairs of positive and negative reply samples.
+As can be seen, The phenomenon of hallucination in MiniGPT-4 is significantly reduced after optimization with HA-DPO.
+The accuracy metrics on the Random, Popular, and Adversarial sets improved by $35.0\%$, $28.04\%$, and $24.4\%$, respectively, and F1-Score improved by $17.83\%$, $11.53\%$, and $9.13\%$, respectively.
+LLaVA-1.5, due to the diversity of data in the supervised fine-tuning phase, has the least hallucination.
+After fine-tuning with HA-DPO, the performance of this model is further improved, reaching a new SOTA result of $90.25\%$ F1 score.
+Besides, HA-DPO optimized model achieves better performance on not only random set, but also more challenging set such as popular and adversarial set.
+Meanwhile, we compare HA-DPO with other hallucination mitigation methods, as shown in Table~\ref{tab:table_comp}.
+Results show that HA-DPO outperforms other competitive methods and achieves SOTA~(state-of-the-art) in POPE accuracy and F1 score.
+Notably, LRV and LLaVA-RLHF used 400K and 160K training data, respectively, while HA-DPO only used $2,000$ images and corresponding 16K pairs of positive and negative reply samples.

 \textbf{SHR.} To more intuitively evaluate the model's hallucination at the sentence level, we use the SHR evaluation metric.
-As shown in Tabel~\ref{tab:table_4}, the original MiniGPT-4's SHR metric is 60.0\%, meaning that over half of the sentences in its detailed descriptions of images exhibit hallucination, a rather alarming figure.
-After optimization with HA-DPO, the proportion of hallucinatory sentences decreased by $7.8\%$.
-An improvement of $3.8\%$ is also achieved in InstructBLIP.
+As shown in Table~\ref{tab:table_4}, the original MiniGPT-4's SHR metric is $47.3\%$, meaning that nearly half of the sentences in its detailed descriptions of images exhibit hallucination, a rather alarming figure.
+After optimization with HA-DPO, the proportion of hallucinatory sentences decreased by about $3\%$.
+An improvement of $2.1\%$ and $2.7\%$ are also achieved in InstructBLIP and LLaVA-1.5.
 However, we can see that the problem of LVLM hallucination remains severe.